denten-books/plain-text/1-chapter.md

 Wittgenstein envisions understanding as a type of trans-mediation.
 In comparing the understanding of propositions to music, he writes, "I can only translate the musical picture into a picture in another medium" [@wittgenstein_philosophical_1974, 5].
-Consequently the pianola, a type of a player piano, emerges as one of the images central to Wittgenstein's thought of the period.
+Consequently, the pianola, a type of a player piano, emerges as one of the images central to Wittgenstein's thought of the period.

-"Aren't our sentences part of a mechanism?
+"Aren't our sentences parts of a mechanism?
 A in a pianola?"
 Wittgenstein asks in the early passages.
 "But suppose it is in bad condition?
 So it is not the effect but the purpose of the signs (the holes in the pianola roll).
 Their purpose *within* the mechanism" [@wittgenstein_philosophical_1974, 10].